cvillere/Prosper_Loan_Viz/Project_Files/README.md

 5)Suggestion from someone in slack group to make it so the buttons contain the entire number on the right side.
 That change was made to improve the design.

+6) Make storyboard a little slower, as it seems to progress a little too quickly to digest on a first run.

 Resources -

 Obtaining loan year origination in R: